syncfusion-content/winui-docs/winui/Funnel-Chart/Getting-Started.md

 ## Add title

 The header of the chart acts as the title to provide quick information to the user about the data being plotted in the chart.
-You can set title using the [Header]() property of funnel chart as follows.
+You can set the title using the [Header]() property of the funnel chart as follows.

 {% tabs %}